-- 1. Submit a Travel Information Form online, per the University Department and Organization Travel Guidelines, no less than 48 hours prior to your event departure for any travel 25 miles or more form campus.
+- 1. Submit a Travel Information Form online, per the University Department and Organization Travel Guidelines, no less than 48 hours prior to your event departure for any travel 25 miles or more from your respective Texas A&M campus or site.
 This form will request information about the logistics of your travel plans and the names, UINs, and emergency contact information of all traveling participants.
-In the case of an emergency during your trip, staff members from UPD and CIRT will serve as your on-campus liaisons for crisis management.
+In the case of an emergency during your trip, staff members from the University Police Department (UPD) and Critical Incident Response Team (CIRT) will serve as your on-campus liaisons for crisis management.
 Should a critical incident occur, call UPD at (979) 845-2345. - 2.
 Each traveling member must sign a risk waiver form that specifies the risks associated with the organization's trip.
-Again, be sure to keep these waivers on-hand for the duration of your trip, and to retain them in your records to a minimum of three years.

-- Student drivers must have a valid driver's license and possess auto insurance coverage mandated by the State of Texas.
+Again, be sure to keep these waivers on-hand for the duration of your trip, and to retain them in your records to a minimum of three years. - 3.
+Student drivers must have a valid driver's license and possess auto insurance coverage mandated by the State of Texas.
 In addition, the vehicles must have a current state inspection and registration if a privately-owned vehicle.
 It is the responsibility of the student organization to verify that every driver possesses each of these elements.
 In the event of an accident, it is the driver's insurance that may be used to pay for damages to the vehicle(s) involved in an accident and/or any injuries to a passenger or occupant of another vehicle.
 Drivers of personal vehicles, by choosing to drive, assume responsibility for the safety of those in their vehicle, not the organization or university. - 4.
-If your organization is planning an event involving international travel, you must register and coordinate travel plans with the Education Abroad Office at least 3-6 months prior to departure.
-Please note that undergraduates are not permitted to travel to foreign countries under a travel warning issued by the State Department of the United States. - It is recommended to submit a MaroonLink Event Form for your event and staff members from StuAct will respond with relevant procedures and advice.
+If your organization is planning an event involving international travel, you must register and coordinate travel plans with the Education Abroad Office at least 6 weeks prior to departure.
+Please note that undergraduates are not permitted to travel to foreign countries under a travel warning issued by the State Department of the United States. - 5.
+It is recommended to submit a Get Involved Event Form for your event and staff members from StuAct will respond with relevant procedures and advice.
 The Education Abroad Office will require an application for your organization's event as well, and can provide your organization with helpful resources.
 All components of the Student Travel Rule apply for international travel.